Pattern Rigidity and the Hilbert-Smith Conjecture

 Boundaries $\partial G$ of PD(n) hyperbolic groups $G$ are locally connected homological manifolds (over the integers) with the homology of a sphere of dimension $(n-1)$ by Theorem \ref{bestvina}.
+The interested reader may refer to Davis' survey \cite{davis-pd} for background on PD groups.

-If $QI(G)$ denotes the group of (boundary values of) quasi-isometries of $G$ acting on $\partial G$, then Theorem \ref{ns} implies the following.
+If $QI(G)$ denotes the group of boundary values of quasi-isometries of $G$ acting on $\partial G$ (equipped with the uniform topology), then Theorem \ref{ns} implies the following.

 \begin{prop} $QI(G)$ cannot have arbitrarily small torsion elements. \end{prop}